fkautz/witness/docs/signers/kms.md

 4. **Azure CLI**: Uses credentials from `az login` for local development

 For more information on authentication methods, see the [Azure Identity documentation](https://docs.microsoft.com/en-us/azure/developer/go/azure-sdk-authentication).

+**Sovereign Cloud Authentication**: When using Azure Government or Azure China, ensure your authentication method is configured for the correct cloud:
+- For Azure CLI: Use `az cloud set -n AzureUSGovernment` or `az cloud set -n AzureChinaCloud` before `az login`
+- For service principals: Ensure the service principal is created in the correct cloud tenant
+- For managed identities: They automatically work within their respective cloud environments

 #### Required Permissions